Energy Efficient Transportation

 The share of transport in the total energy consumption accounts for 30% and in GHG emission at EU level for around 25%, of which 71.3% is generated by road transport.
 In compliance with EU goals to reduce GHG emissions and considering growing air pollution, it is essential to emphasise the importance of green transportation, i.e. energy efficiency in transport, and to encourage the projects aimed at increasing energy efficiency of transportation systems and use of more efficient vehicles (vehicles using RES, which emit less CO2 and electric vehicles).

-In accordance with the guidelines in the EU transport strategy of March 2011 (White paper – Roadmap to a single European transport area – towards a competitive and resource efficient transport system), which places transport into the context of the new European Union development strategy, and guidelines from the Third National Energy Efficiency Action Plan, the Ministry of Environmental and Nature Protection (MENP) prepared the Transportation emissions reduction programme for the period 2013 – 2020.
+In accordance with the guidelines in the EU transport strategy of March 2011 (White paper – Roadmap to a single European transport area – towards a competitive and resource efficient transport system), which places transport into the context of the new European Union development strategy, the Ministry of Environment and energy prepared the Transportation emissions reduction programme for the period 2013 – 2020.
 This programme, in compliance with the Energy Strategy, envisages measures to reduce the emissions from transport and to achieve the goal of a 10% share of RES in all modes of transport:

-- the programme for stimulating the purchase of electric and hybrid vehicles (“plug in” and with up to 90g CO2/km emissions) for citizens, companies and trades entitled – Drive Economically, which is implemented by the Environmental Protection and Energy Efficiency Fund
+- the programme for stimulating the purchase of electric and "plug in" hybrid vehicles for citizens, companies and trades entitled – Drive Economically, which is implemented by the Environmental Protection and Energy Efficiency Fund

 - excise duties corrections – introducing environmental criteria